 Consistently wearing safety eyewear also sets a healthy example for children, one of the most prominent victim groups for eye injuries.
 Not only do Children Need Eye Protection, but setting the example will significantly reduce the risk of an eye injury for a lifetime.
-As children grow up, they will already understand the importance of safety eyewear, making their transition into the workforce easier and safer.
+In addition, as children grow up, they will already understand the importance of protective eyewear, making their transition into the workforce easier and safer.

 No Valid Excuse

 Poor fashion and discomfort are no longer valid excuses for not wearing protective eyewear.
-Today’s established safety standards, expert advice and the variety of brands make choosing safety eyewear easier than ever.
+On the contrary, today’s established safety standards, expert advice, and a variety of brands make choosing protective eyewear easier than ever.

-Considering all the facts, there’s just no good excuse for not wearing safety eyewear.
-Whether at work, home or outdoors, you should always protect your vision.
-The bottom line is that your eyesight irreplaceable, and the best way to preserve your vision is to safeguard it.
+Considering all the facts, there’s no good excuse for not wearing safety eyewear.
+You should always protect your vision at work, home, or outdoors.
+The bottom line is that your eyesight is irreplaceable, and the best way to preserve your vision is to safeguard it.